michaelfbonner/ptbTools/README.md

+**Get started**

-To get started, download ptbTools and PsychToolbox, add them to your search path in Matlab, and start coding an experiment (example experiment scripts coming soon).
+Download ptbTools and PsychToolbox and add them to your search path in Matlab.
+Start coding an experiment (example experiment scripts coming soon).